 Volume risk in respect of the IRC rests with the Infrastructure Manager.
 As part of its strategy to manage this risk, the Infrastructure Manager may introduce schemes granting discounts, with reference to specific traffic flows, to encourage the use of HS1 as permitted by paragraph 6 of schedule 3 of the Rail Regulations 2005.
-The Infrastructure Manager has published a consultation in respect of its proposed discount policy which is available on its website on the following link: http://highspeed1.co.uk/regulatory/consultation.
+The Infrastructure Manager has published a consultation document and the responses to the consultation in respect of its discount policy which is available on its website on the following link: http://highspeed1.co.uk/regulatory/consultations.
+Appendix 3 of this Network Statement contains the final discount policy.